proc7ts/a-iterable/README.md

 ### `AIterable.is()`

-Checks whether the source `Iterable` implements an `AIterable` interface.
+Checks whether the given iterable is an array-like one.

 ```TypeScript
 import { AIterable } from 'a-iterable';